310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/prologue.md

 {% bubble Shinobu %}
 A*hem*.
 That is because I am still a novice!

-… Oh?
+…Oh?
 Is that Anzu-dono next to you, Isara-dono?

 My apologies!
 You were enjoying a date together!
 I apologize for being a ninja who cannot read the mood!
 I will take my leave right away~!
 {% endbubble %}